Skip to content

 Is University of Lynchburg Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Lynchburg earn a median of $56,380, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Lynchburg earn a median of $56,380, roughly in line with the national average for college graduates.

 $44,261